chasewnelson/SNPGenie/README.md

 * **FILTER**, the filter status, based on such metrics as minimum frequencies and minimum quality scores;
 * **INFO**, additional necessary information, including entries for:
 	* If a *pooled* VCF (*i.e.*, the SNPs are called from a pooled sequencing sample):
-		* **DP4**, containing the number of reference and variant reads on the forward and reverse strands (*e.g.*, "DP4=11,9,219,38"); or, alternatively,
+		* **DP4**, containing the number of reference and variant reads on the forward and reverse strands (*e.g.*, "DP4=11,9,219,38")
-		* **DP**, the coverage (read depth), and **AF**, the allele frequency(-ies) for the variant alleles in the same order as listed in the ALT column (*e.g.*, "DP=26" and "AF=0.231") **(N.B.: not yet supported)**
 	* If a *summary* VCF (*i.e.*, the SNPs from multiple individual sequencing samples are being summarized):
 		* **NS**, the number of samples (*i.e.*, individual sequencing experiments) being summarized, and **AF**, the allele frequency(-ies) for the variant alleles in the same order as listed in the ALT column (*e.g.*, "NS=30" and "AF=0.200") **(N.B.: not yet supported)**
+* **FORMAT** and **SAMPLE** as an alternative to INFO for the *pooled* VCF approach (*i.e.*, the SNPs are called from a pooled sequencing sample), with data entries for:
+	* **AD**, the allele depth for the reference, followed by that for the variant allele(s) in the same order as listed in the ALT column (*e.g.*, "AD" in the FORMAT column and "75,77" in the SAMPLE column), and **DP**, the coverage or total read depth (*e.g.*, "DP" in the FORMAT column and "152" in the SAMPLE column)

-Fortunately, VCF files typically follow more standard formatting conventions than CLC or Geneious, but you will want to make sure to maintain its features, such as TAB-delimited columns.
+As usual, you will want to make sure to maintain the VCF file's features, such as TAB-delimited columns.
 Unlike some other formats, the allele frequency in VCF is a decimal.

 ## Options